oci-emea-big-compute/flux-1-finetuning/README.md

 ```

 Parallel training is possible using Accelerate (the Deepspeed implementation on Flux is buggy at the time of writing.
-When more GPUs are used, the batch size is increased automatically, so the number os steps required to process one full epoch is riduces proportionally.
+When more GPUs are used, the batch size is increased automatically, so the number os steps required to process one full epoch is riduced proportionally.

 If present the Accelerate configuration will be taken from the config file in